 Getting an internship or job within a legal setting will expose you to the field.
 It can also provide you with networking opportunities and hopefully a strong letter of reference.
 But finding these opportunities as an undergraduate can be daunting.
 In general, Law Firms do not hire undergraduate interns (preferring to hire law students instead.)
-But seeking an internship with a non-profit law firm, County Clerk's Offices, Legal Aid societies, the Public Defender and District Attorney’s offices can be worthwhile and fruitful endeavors.
+But seeking an internship with a non-profit law firm, County Clerk's Offices, Legal Aid societies, the Public Defender and District Attorney’s offices, as well as organizations whose focus aligns with the area of law that you intend to pursue can be worthwhile and fruitful endeavors.

 Think of your law school application materials as the pages of your own story.
 Your goal is to tell a narrative that reinforces what you espouse in your personal statement.
 For example, if you write about how dedicated to you are to social justice in your personal statement but have zero experience with social justice-related work, your words and passion may fall flat.